Menu

 Phonics

-We will continue to practise reading and writing cvc words.
+We will continue to practise reading and writing words and sentences using finger spaces, capital letters and full stops.

-We will learn the following new tricky words:- he, she, we, me, be, was, my, you, her, they, all are.
+We will be consolidating the tricky words:- he, she, we, me, be, was, my, you, her, they, all are.

 Maths